 -The terms of your existing share certificate will remain in effect until the maturity date.

-How would member’s accounts and printed checks be impacted?
+How are member’s accounts and printed checks impacted?

-A: In the short term, members of both credit unions would experience no impact to their accounts, the checks they use or account numbers.
+A: Members of both credit unions will experience little impact on their accounts, the checks they use, or account numbers.
 We would work to ensure a seamless integration so you could conduct business as you always have, without any effect on your accounts.
-We would need to eventually convert members from one credit union to the other’s operating system, but this is still being researched and would not occur until sometime later in 2020.
-We will provide additional information about that process once the merger is approved.
+We would need to convert PCFCU members to CFCU’s core processing system and account types, but this would not occur until October 1, 2021.

-A: Part of the strategic vision is to optimize the board structure to have balanced board representation of the membership and assets.
-It is the goal of the Boards to ensure that membership is well represented from all areas of the new expanded field of membership.
-The skills, tenure and expertise from all current board members is a great asset to the membership and the management team.
+A: Part of the strategic vision is to optimize the board structure to have a balanced board representation of the membership and assets.
+It is the goal of the Boards to ensure that membership is well represented from all areas of the newly expanded field of membership.
+The skills, tenure, and expertise of all current board members are a great asset to the membership and the management team.

 A: A new brand that progressively depicts the heritage and culture may be chosen and announced at a later date after a thorough review and vetting process.
 Both credit unions remain committed to our heritage of serving the financial needs of our communities.
-Immediately following a successful merger process previously outlined, The Penobscot County branches will continue to use the Penobscot County Federal Credit Union name, operating as a division of The County Federal Credit Union.
+Immediately following the merger, The Penobscot County branches will continue to use the Penobscot County Federal Credit Union name, operating as a branch of The County Federal Credit Union.
 All other branches will use The County Federal Credit Union name.